|

 Morning: Historic tram tour

-Kick off your one day Christchurch itinerary with one of it’s most popular activities – a ride on the Christchurch Hop-On Hop-Off Tram.
-These heritage trams tour the city centre, while the driver shares live commentary about the sights, for an entertaining and informative ride.
+Kick off your one day Christchurch itinerary with one of it’s most popular activities – a ride on the Christchurch hop-on hop-off vintage tram.
+These trams tour the city centre while the driver shares live commentary about the sights.
+The full circuit takes 50 minutes and includes Riverside Market, the Botanic Gardens, the Bridge of Remembrance and New Regent Street.

 One Day in Christchurch Itinerary